carpentries-incubator/genome-mining/_episodes/04-bigslice-bigfam.md

 >            ├── taxonomy_dataset_1.tsv
 >            └── taxonomy_dataset_2.tsv
 > ```
-> Which would be the commands to copy the directory structure without the files (just the folders)?
+> Which would be the commands to copy the directory structure without the files (just the folders)? <br>
 > a)
 > ```
 > cp -r input_folder input_folder_copy